-Dorothy Hollingsworth was the first black woman in the state to serve on a school board.
+Dorothy Hollingsworth was the first Black woman in the state to serve on a school board.
 She was elected in 1975 to the Seattle School Board and was elected its president in 1979.
 She served a six-year term and successfully guided the board during the tense era of school desegregation.
+Born in South Carolina in 1920, Hollingsworth celebrated her 100th birthday on October 29, 2020.

 From 1969 to 1972, she served as Deputy Director for Planning for the Model Cities Program.
 Officials of the federal government hailed the particular program as one of the best in the nation.